Students use primary source documents, readings, and new media sources as they consider the future of U.S. policy in Afghanistan.

 Drawing on readings, statistics, and simulations, students explore the basics of international trade and consider its role in this era of globalization.

-Using readings and primary sources, students trace the history of Iran, explore the conditions that led to the 1979 revolution, and consider the legacy today.
+Using readings and primary sources, students trace the history of Iran, explore the 1979 revolution, and consider the legacy today.

 Students recreate the debate surrounding the decision to go to war, assess the war's impact in the United States, Iraq, and beyond.